jesseopdenbrouw/thuas-riscv/boards/de23-lite/README.md

 The pinout of the peripherals on GPIO_0 is the same as with the DE0-CV board, except for I2C2 which is connected to the on-print ADC and HDMI chips and UART1 is connected to the on-board FTDI chip.
 Look for /dev/ttyUSB0 under Linux.

+The Agilex 3 chip has M20K RAM blocks and does *not* support dual-port RAM so the alternative memory description using altsyncram is not usable.